amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 On the main street in Arugambay you will find a free water refill station.

 ### How we discovered this
 We simply walked past it on our way to lunch!
 We later learned that many local businesses on the street refill here.
 We had already purchased a 5 litre bottle of water from the super market.
 So we took that bottle and a smaller bottle to re-fill several times during the rest of our stay.
-There is a donation box where you can make a contribution towards the plastic reduction initiative :potable_water:.
+There is a donation box where you can make a contribution towards the plastic reduction initiative.

 ## Trincomalee

 [Verified clean water lines][2] are installed at most accomodation and restaurants in the area.
 Just ask your accomodation for access to their verified clean water line where you can re-fill your bottle for free.
-The water tasted great and we had no issues :thumbsup:.
-It is important to ask otherwise restaurants/accomidation seem to assume tourists whould rather single-use plastic bottels :thumbsdown:.
+The water tasted great and we had no issues :thumbsup: It is important to ask otherwise restaurants/accomidation seem to assume tourists whould rather single-use plastic bottels :thumbsdown:

 ### How we discovered this

 We were chatting with a restaurant owner at Nilaveli Beach about plastic pollution and he told us most places in the area have something that he called a '[sofia line][2]’ that provides verified clean water to the property.
 A what in the who know?!
 How did we not know about this?!
 We asked our guest house and sure enough they had a line and showed us where we could refill our bottles with clean, fresh, safe water for free!
 They told us it was mandatory for them to have that water line.
-It was separate water line to the guest rooms and there was only one tap available outside (and one in the Kitchen).
+It was separate water line to the guest rooms and there was one clean tap available outside (and one in the Kitchen) :potable_water:

 ## Anuradhapura